Internship

 Transportation Division

-In the Transportation Division, interns will assist attorneys who provide legal advice to the Board of Directors and executive management of the Los Angeles County Metropolitan Transportation Authority (Metro).
-The Transportation Division is co-located in the Metro headquarters building and provides day to day advice on a wide range of issues, including, procurement, real estate, civil rights, construction, Brown Act, public records, and environmental law.
+In the Transportation Division, interns will assist attorneys who provide legal advice to the Board of Directors and executive management of the Los Angeles County Metropolitan Authority (Metro).
+The Transportation Division is co-located in the Metro headquarters building and provides day-to-day advice on a wide range of issues, including, procurement, real estate, civil rights, construction, the Brown Act, public records, and environmental law.

 Workers' Compensation Division

-In the Workers' Compensation Division, the interns will research legal issues, assist with drafting memoranda and communication with the third party administrator and opposing counsel.
-Additionally, the interns will assist with hearing preparation, and attend hearings anddepositions with supervising attorneys.
+In the Workers' Compensation Division, interns will research legal issues, assist with drafting memoranda, and communicate with the third-party administrator and opposing counsel.
+Additionally, interns will assist with hearing preparation and attend hearings and depositions with supervising attorneys.

 Hear from our Interns